pciet/wichess/docs/freebsd.md

 which go
 ```

-The official installation instructions are at [golang.org](https://golang.org/doc/install) which also shows how to test the installation in more detail.
+The official Go installation instructions are at [golang.org](https://golang.org/doc/install) which also shows how to test the installation in more detail.

 ## 3. Install Other Application Dependencies